Web Analytics

 transient Node<K,V>[] table;

-The table is the most important structure from the class; it’s the place where we store our data.
+The table is the most important structure in the class; it’s the actual space where we store our data.
+Each entry in this array is a Node<K,V>, which has the following composition:

 static class Node<K,V> implements Map.Entry<K,V> {